 - The set does not allow duplicate entries.
 At the same time, the arrangement of the elements within the set is variable.
 The set itself can be changed, but the individual elements cannot be changed afterward.

-- Since Python version 3.7, a dictionary is an ordered collection of elements that can be changed.
+- Since Python version 3.7, a dictionary is an ordered collection of key-value pairs that can be changed.
 In the earlier versions, the dictionary is unordered.

 This is what you should take with you